kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 750px
 	:align: center

 Each point in the plot represents one *object*, also called an *observation*.
 There are about 150 observations in each plot here.
-We sometimes call these plots *data swarms*, but they are really just ordinary scatterplots that we saw at the :ref:`start of these notes <data-visualization-chapter>`.
+We sometimes call these plots *data swarms*, but they are really just ordinary scatterplots that we saw at the :ref:`start of these notes <SECTION-data-visualization>`.
 Notice how the variables are correlated with each other, there is a definite trend.
 If we want to explain this trend, we could draw a line through the cloud swarm that *best explains* the data.
 This line now represents our best estimate of what the data points are describing.

 .. _LVM-PCA-geometric-interpretation: